 We believe that the banking landscape is fast evolving with digital offerings.
-We envision our seven customer engagement platforms to be major vehicles for client acquisition, financial inclusion, and business growth.
+We envision our seven customer engagement platforms to be a major vehicle for client acquisition, financial inclusion, and business growth.
 2023 was a year of sustained growth across all of the six live platforms, with highlights as follows: